Jussie Smollett’s conviction for orchestrating and reporting a phony hate crime punctuates actor’s sudden downfall

 On Thursday, a Cook County jury completed Smollett’s downfall, convicting the actor on five out of six felony counts of disorderly conduct for lying to police about the purported attack, which prosecutors said was carried out by two brothers Smollett hired to do the job.

-The jury’s guilty verdict, which was announced in Judge James Linn’s courtroom after more than nine hours of deliberation, marked a dramatic end to a story that has captivated Chicago and made worldwide headlines for years.
+The jury’s guilty verdict, which was announced in Judge James Linn’s courtroom after more than nine hours of deliberation, marked a dramatic end to a story that has captivated Chicago and made worldwide headlines.
 Prosecutors said Smollett orchestrated the attack to boost himself with his show, which has since been canceled, and force its leaders to take his security concerns more seriously.

+Before the verdict was read, Smollett stood in court and straightened his tie as he waited for the judge to take the bench.
+He remained stoic as the forewoman read the verdict, standing at the defense table with his attorneys in a dark gray suit and his hands folded in front of him.

 Smollett was convicted of the five counts that alleged he lied to police on Jan.
 29, 2019 — the day of the purported attack.
 The sixth count, on which Smollett was acquitted, alleged that he lied to Chicago Police Detective Robert Graves more than two weeks later, on Feb.
 14.

+Olabinjo Osundairo watched the reading of the verdict Thursday from an overflow room four floors below Linn’s courtroom.
+He held hands with his girlfriend and nodded slightly upon hearing the outcome.

-Abimbola Osundairo addressed the media shortly after the verdict was announced, but barely long enough to wish his brother luck in an overseas boxing match.
+He addressed the media shortly afterward, but barely long enough to wish his brother luck in an out-of-town boxing match.

 Special prosecutor Dan Webb told reporters after the verdict that Smollett’s charges, while low-level felonies, were “not insignificant.”